-Basis of Accounting - The financial statements have been prepared on the accrual basis in accordance with accounting principles generally accepted in the United States of America.
+Basis of Accounting - The financial statements have been prepared on the accrual basis in accordance with accounting principles generally accepted in the United States of America (GAAP).

-Use of Estimates - The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires Plan management to make estimates and assumptions that affect the reported amounts of net assets available for benefits and changes therein.
+Use of Estimates - The preparation of financial statements in conformity with GAAP requires Plan management to make estimates and assumptions that affect the reported amounts of net assets available for benefits and changes therein.
 Actual results could differ from those estimates.